Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-6-coordinate-versions.md

           - v: 1                 # old version — uses all top-level columns
             deprecation_date: "2025-12-31"
             config:
-              enabled: false  # <— disable the old version# disable deprecated version so it no longer runs
+              enabled: false  #  disable deprecated version so it no longer runs
           - v: 2                 # new version
             columns:
               - include: all